Lantern Festival Thailand: Dates, Locations & Tips

-Thailand Lantern Festival is referred to two different festivals, namely Loi Krathong and Yi Peng.
-These festivals are the most captivating festivals celebrated throughout the Country.
+Lantern Festival Thailand refers to two different festivals, namely Loi Krathong and Yi Peng.
+These festivals are the most captivating celebrated throughout the Country.
 Loy Krathong translates literally to “to float a basket”.
-People make small baskets, mostly from banana tree trunkas, and float them into water beds like rivers or lakes.
+People make small baskets, mostly from banana tree trunks, and float them into water beds like rivers or lakes.
 This festival symbolizes new beginnings and good fortune in the future.
 Usually, the celebration takes place on the first full moon of the 12th month, according to the Thai Lunar Calendar.
 So, the date is not fixed.
 However, according to the regular calendar, most of the day falls around November.

-The Loy Krathong Lantern Festival in Thailand will be celebrated on the 15th-16th of November 2024.
-It is celebrated on a full moon day every year all over Thailand and nearby countries where Thai culture is followed.
+The sky lantern festival Thailand is celebrated on a full moon day every year all over Thailand and nearby countries where Thai culture is followed.
 You can visit Laos, Shan, Mon, Tanintharyi, Kelantan, Kedah, and Xishuangbanna.

 History And Origin of Lantern Festival Thailand